mstuttgart/pynocchio/README.md

 Ludic Game Library makes use of other libraries to perform some of their routines:

 * Python 2.7
-* PySide: sudo easy_install PySide
-* SmartSide: sudo easy_install SmartSide
+* PyQT4: sudo easy_install pyqt4-dev-tools
 * rarfile: sudo easy_install rarfile

 You need of Qt Designer to open and edit .ui view files.